Chemistry (Chem)

 CHEM 221L.
 Fundamentals of Chemistry Laboratory.
 1 Credit.

 Laboratory to accompany CHEM 221.
-Prerequisites: High school chemistry and MATH 103 or appropriate Math PLacement score.
+Prerequisite: High school chemistry and MATH 103 or appropriate Math PLacement score.
 Corequisite: CHEM 221.
 F.

 CHEM 254.
 Inorganic Chemistry I. 3 Credits.